Cerebral Palsy Attorney NYC

-Based in Manhattan but handling cases in NYC, New York metro and New York State, our Infant Brain Damage Attorneys have helped our clients successfully recover monetary damages for a litany of birth injuries including claims involving: spinal cord injuries, Erb's palsy, infections, broken limbs, cerebral palsy and nerve damage.
+Based in Manhattan but handling cases in NYC, New York metro and New York State, our Birth Injury Attorneys have helped our clients successfully recover monetary damages for cerebral palsy.
+They have achieved numerous verdicts and settlements that are among the largest in the country.
+Some of the more notable results include:

 - $103,000,000 verdict (one of the largest ever) in a Broome County medical malpractice case on behalf of a baby brain damaged at birth.